chrisilly/cpplab2/lab-report.md

 I gave up and used the `<cstring>` library to get the length of my `char *cstring`s (using `strlen`).
 All I remember being told is that we were supposed to use c-style arrays and c-strings, and the instructions do not touch on whether such libraries are legal.
 Would've loved to know that before all this struggle.

+> [!NOTE]
+> This still wouldn't solve my problem of not knowing the length of my `int *numbers` array.
+Maybe there's a library for that too?
+But whatever—everyone uses `std:array` anyway 🙄

 <!------------------------------------------------------------->

 [^1]: https://www.digitalocean.com/community/tutorials/return-array-in-c-plus-plus-function